gianniosgeorgios/-BattleShipGame/README.md

 ## Game Guide

 ### Placing Ships
-The aveilable ships are 5 and they are placed to a 10 x 10 grid.
+The aveilable ships are 5 and they are placed on a 10 x 10 grid.

 | Type | Ships  | Positions  | Points of hit | Bonus if sunk|